Federated Data-Efficient Instruction Tuning for Large Language Models: Problem Formulation

 \section{Problem Formulation}

-Assuming there are $N$ clients in an FL system, indexed by $i$, each of which holds a private dataset $\mathcal{D}_i$ containing several instances of instruction data.
-Given an LLM $\mathbf{w}\in \mathbb{R}^d$ initialized by the pretrained weight $\mathbf{w}^0$, federated instruction tuning aims at optimize $\mathbf{w}$ with the private data held by clients towards the following objective,
+\paragraph{Federated Instruction Tuning} Assuming there are $N$ clients in an FL system, each client $i$ holds a private dataset $\mathcal{D}_i$ containing several instances of instruction data.
+Given an LLM $\mathbf{w}\in \mathbb{R}^d$ initialized by the pretrained weight $\mathbf{w}^0$, federated instruction tuning aims at optimizing $\mathbf{w}$ with the private data held by clients towards the following objective,